-This is available from Screwfix and other DIY outlets and is suitable for glass up to 5mm thick.
+Theseshould be available in your local DIY store and other DIY outlets and is suitable for glass up to 5mm thick.
 The top brackets are spring tensioned for easy installation and this kit can also be used for signs and panels.

 The modern method of dry lining interior walls using the dot and dab method, and internal stud partition walls with 12mm (half inch) plasterboard present a problem when trying to hang large mirrors in the exact position required, because behind the plasterboard there is a void.

 There are a couple of fixing options available, the first is commonly known as a Redidriva (see picture to the right).
 This type of fixing involves a large coarse screw, which can be in plastic or metal with an attached centre screw, which is used to drive in the coarse female part of the fixing.
 The fixing screw is then undone and taken out of the housing, to be used for the actual fixing of the item.

 Another device is known as a hollow wall anchor.
 This method will provide a very secure fixing in a plasterboard or hollow wall, but unfortunately requires a special setting tool, which is a little expensive if you are not a frequent user.

 The centre machine screw of this type of fixing is available in various lengths, following the manufacturer's instructions, the method is to drill the appropriate sized hole, where required, push in the anchor, use the setting tool which grips around the head of the centre machine screw and with pressure applied, squashes the anchor behind the plasterboard.